Authorship of the Johannine works: 19th century views

 According to Adolf Jülicher, K.G.
 Bretschneider's 1820s work on the topic of Johannine authorship pioneered the modern critical scholarship on this topic.
 Bretschneider called into question the apostolic authorship of the Gospel, and even stated that, on the basis of the author's unsteady grip of topography, the author could not have come from Palestine.
 He argued that the meaning and nature of Jesus presented in the Gospel of John was very different from that in the Synoptic Gospels, and thus its author could not have been an eyewitness to the events.
 Bretschneider cited an apologetic character in John, indicating a later date of composition.
 Surprisingly, he still later asserted its authenticity.

 Scholars such as Wellhausen, Wendt, and Spitta have argued that the fourth gospel is a Grundschrift or a, "..work which had suffered interpolation before arriving at its canonical form; it was a unity as it stood."

-Walter Bauer opened the modern discussion on John with his book Rechtgläubigkeit und Ketzerei im ältesten Christentum.
+Walter Bauer opened the modern discussion on John with his book Rechtgläubigkeit und Ketzerei im ältesten Christentum (Orthodoxy and Heresy in Earliest Christianity).
 Bauer's thesis is that "the heretics probably outnumbered the orthodox" in the early Christian world and that heresy and orthodoxy were not as narrowly defined as we now define them.
 He was "convinced that none of the Apostolic Fathers had relied on the authority of the Fourth Gospel.
 It was the gnostics, the Marcionites, and the Montanists who first used it and introduced it to the Christian community."